Order of Visit: High Point #13

 When to Visit: Year-round.
 The park is open from 8 am to 8 pm from mid-March to October 31st, and from 8 am to 4:30 pm from November 1st to the second Saturday in March.

-Getting There: High Point, NJ sits in High Point State Park, in the far northwest corner of the state, about 8 miles southeast of Port Jervis, New York.
+Getting There: The high point sits in High Point State Park, in the far northwest corner of the state, about 8 miles southeast of Port Jervis, New York.

 Entrance Fees: Entrance fees for NJ residents is $5 on weekdays and $10 on weekends/holidays.
-For non-residents it’s $10 for weekdays, and $20 for weekends/holidays.
-(Note: there is no fee if you access the park on foot or bicycle.)
+For non-residents, it’s $10 for weekdays and $20 for weekends/holidays.
+(Note: there is no fee if you access the park on foot or by bicycle.)

 Parking: There’s ample parking at the monument, at Lake Marcia, and at the Park Headquarters – depending on how far you’d like to walk.
 Park bathrooms are located adjacent to the summit’s parking lot.